-My exclusive domain, Raj Speaker tells SC on disqualification proceedings
+Rajasthan crisis: Speaker’s plea to be heard by SC tomorrow

 Arguing for Pilot before the HC, senior counsel, Mukul Rohatgi had said that the Speaker issued notice on the same day of the complaint.

 While showing grounds of malafide, he said that there was less time granted for a reply than has been stated in the rules.
 There was no material to show application of mind before the notice of issued and the notice just paraphrased the words of the complaint.
 Further no reasons were recorded to issue notice and the notice says if the reply is not in writing it will be decided expert.

 The submissions were made in the Rajasthan High Court, which is hearing the petitions filed by Pilot and the rebel MLAs against the disqualification notice issued by the Speaker of the legislative assembly.